-- I. the nature of the transactions: - II. the amount of the transaction and the currency in which it is denominated; - III. the date on which the transaction was conducted; and - IV. the parties to the transaction.
+- I. The nature of the transactions; - II.
+The amount of the transaction and the currency in which it is denominated; - III.
+The date on which the transaction was conducted; and IV. the parties to the transaction. - IV.
+The parties to the transaction.

-10. RETENTION OF RECORDS
+11. RETENTION OF RECORDS

-a.
+- a.
 The Company takes appropriate steps to evolve an internal mechanism for proper maintenance and preservation of such records and information in a manner that allows easy and quick retrieval of data as and when requested by the competent authorities.
-Further, the records mentioned in Rule 3 of PML Rules have to be maintained and preserved for a period of five years from the date of transactions between the client and intermediary.

-b.
-As stated in sub-section 5.5, the Company has formulated and implemented the CIP containing the requirements as laid down in Rule 9 of the PML Rules and such other additional requirements that it considers appropriate.
-Records evidencing the identity of its clients and beneficial owners as well as account files and business correspondence shall be maintained and preserved for a period of five years after the business relationship between a client and

-Company has ended or the account has been closed, whichever is later."
+Further, the records mentioned in Rule 3 of PML Rules have to be maintained and preserved for a period of eight years from the date of transactions between the client and intermediary. - b.
+The Company has formulated and implemented the CIP containing the requirements as laid down in Rule 9 of the PML Rules and such other additional requirements that it considers appropriate.
+Records evidencing the identity of its clients and beneficial owners as well as account files and business correspondence shall be maintained and preserved for a period of eight years after the business relationship between a client and Company has ended or the account has been closed, whichever is later." - c.
+Thus the following document retention terms shall be observed: - a) All necessary records on transactions, both domestic and international, is maintained at least for the minimum period prescribed under the relevant Act and Rules (PMLA and rules framed thereunder as well SEBI Act) and other legislations, Regulations or exchange bye-laws or circulars.

-- c.
-Thus the following document retention terms shall be observed: - a) All necessary records on transactions, both domestic and international, is maintained at least for the minimum period prescribed under the relevant Act and Rules (PMLA and rules framed thereunder as well SEBI Act) and other legislations, Regulations or exchange bye-laws or circulars. - b) The Company maintains and preserves the record of documents evidencing the identity of its clients and beneficial owners (e.g. copies or records of official identification documents like passports, identity cards, driving licenses or similar documents) as well as account files and business correspondence for a period of five years after the business relationship between a client and the company has ended or the account has been closed, whichever is later.

-c) In situations where the records relate to on-going investigations or transactions which have been the subject of a suspicious transaction reporting, they shall be retained until it is confirmed that the case has been closed.
+- b) The Company maintains and preserves the record of documents evidencing the identity of its clients and beneficial owners (e.g. copies or records of official identification documents like passports, identity cards, driving licenses or similar documents) as well as account files and business correspondence for a period of eight years after the business relationship between a client and the company has ended or the account has been closed, whichever is later. - c) In situations where the records relate to on-going investigations or transactions which have been the subject of a suspicious transaction reporting, they shall be retained until it is confirmed that the case has been closed.

-a.
-Records of information reported to the Director, Financial Intelligence Unit - India (FIU-IND):
+• Records of information reported to the Director, Financial Intelligence Unit - India (FIU-IND):